World Snooker Championship: The class of '92 (2000–2013)

-The period from 2000 to 2013 was dominated by three players, all born in 1975 and who all turned professional in 1992.
-Ronnie O'Sullivan won five times in this period, John Higgins three times and Mark Williams twice.
+The period from 2000 to 2013 was dominated by three players, who were all born in 1975 and turned professional in 1992, dubbed the "class of '92": Ronnie O'Sullivan won five times in this period, John Higgins three times and Mark Williams twice.
 Higgins had also won in 1998; Williams would win again in 2018 and O'Sullivan went on to win in 2020 and 2022.

 In 2000 Stephen Hendry was beaten 10–7 in the first round by Crucible debutant Stuart Bingham.
 In his semi-final, Mark Williams trailed 11–15 to John Higgins but took six frames in a row to win 17–15.
 In the final, Williams met fellow Welshman Matthew Stevens.
 Stevens led 13–7 but Williams made another comeback to win 18–16, becoming the first left-handed champion.
+2000 was the first time (and, as of 2025 the only occasion) where the final was contested by two Welsh players.

 Ronnie O'Sullivan won his first world championship in 2001, defeating John Higgins 18–14 in the final.
 O'Sullivan led 14–7 before Higgins won four frames in a row.
 O'Sullivan looked likely to win the title in the 31st frame as he led 17–13 and 69–6, however he missed a red in the middle pocket and Higgins won the frame with a break of 65.
-Higgins made a break of 45 in frame 32 but O'Sullivan made an 80 break to take the title.
+Higgins made a break of 45 in frame 32 but O'Sullivan then made an 80 break to take the title.

-Stephen Hendry beat Ronnie O'Sullivan 17–13 in the semi-final of the 2002 Championship, Hendry reaching his ninth final.
+Stephen Hendry beat defending champion Ronnie O'Sullivan 17–13 in the semi-final of the 2002 Championship, Hendry reaching his ninth final.
 Peter Ebdon beat Matthew Stevens 17–16 in the other semi-final.
-Stevens led 16–14 but Ebdon won the last three frames.
+Stevens led 16–14 but Ebdon won the last three frames, including a 138 total clearance in the penultimate frame.
 The final went to the deciding frame where Ebdon made a break of 59 and clinched the title.
 There were a record sixty-eight centuries in the tournament, including a record sixteen by Stephen Hendry who made five centuries in the semi-final and a further four in the final.

 Mark Williams won his second World title in 2003 by defeating Ken Doherty 18–16 in the final.
 Prize money peaked in 2003 with the winner receiving a record £270,000 and the thirty-two Crucible players getting at least £15,000.
-Ronnie O'Sullivan made the fifth maximum break in the World Championship, becoming the first player to score two 147s in the event.
+Ronnie O'Sullivan made the fifth maximum break in the World Championship during his first round match against Marco Fu becoming the first player to score two 147s in the event; however O'Sullivan was defeated 10–6, becoming the first player to make a maximum break and then go on to lose the match.

-Ronnie O'Sullivan won his second world title in 2004 by defeating Graeme Dott 18–8 in the final, despite Dott having led 5–0.